adele-morrison/easterlies-collaborative-project/Figure_outline.md

 ## Local wind (katabatics) mechanism

-Fig 4 - show results from "no katabatics" simulation.  **Adele to make this one.**
+Fig 4 - show results from "no katabatics" simulation.
+Add error bar to control to show interannual (or 5 year avg) variability. **Adele to make this one.**

 <img width="500" alt="Screen Shot 2021-09-23 at 10 29 12 am" src="https://user-images.githubusercontent.com/8506963/138973527-a449845c-9f35-48ca-9965-646e4c14f92d.jpg">